Sail128/NeuRBF/blogpost.md

 The sinusoidal composition method is also applied to the output of the first fully connected layer in the MLP.
 The output is then used as the input for the next layer.

-They claim that using these sinusoidal compositions improve the performance.
+They claim that using these sinusoidal compositions improves the performance.
 They also documented the results they got with and without these additional compositions and we want to check these results by doing the same ablation study and compare our results but with a different dataset.

 Our results can be seen in the table below.
 On the left are our results on our own dataset of 50 high resolution images.
 On the right are the results from the ablation study from the paper itself.
 They used a dataset of 100 images.
 | Method                        | Our Average PSNR | Their Average PSNR |